dayanruben/app-platform/docs/scope.md

 1.  `scope.launch` is a convenience function for `scope.coroutineScope().launch`.

-Since the `CoroutineScope` is part of the `kotlin-inject-anvil` object graph, the `CoroutineScope` can be injected in the constructor as well:
+Since the `CoroutineScope` is part of the `kotlin-inject-anvil` or Metro object graph, the `CoroutineScope` can be injected in the constructor as well:

 ```kotlin
 @Inject